natenka/pyneng-book-en/docs/source/exercises/22_exercises.rst

      ('R3', 'Eth0/1'): ('R4', 'Eth0/0'),
      ('R3', 'Eth0/2'): ('R5', 'Eth0/0')}

-If there is no such device, such message is displayed:
+If there is no such device, the following message is printed:

 .. code:: python

     In [5]: t.delete_node('SW1')
     There is no such device

 Task 22.1d
 ~~~~~~~~~~~~~

-Change Topology class from task 22.1c
+Copy the Topology class from task 22.1c and modify it.

-Add add_link() method that adds specified connection if it is not already in topology.
-If connection exists, display message "Such connection already exists".
+Add the add_link method, which adds the specified link if it is not already
+in the topology.
+If the connection exists, print the message
-If one of sides is in topology, display message "Connection with one of ports exists".
+"Such a connection already exists", If one of the sides is in the topology,

-Example of creating a topology and adding connections
+display the message "A link to one of the ports exists".

+Topology creation:

 .. code:: python